Everyone deserves a fair opportunity to live a healthy life. That’s our goal—health equity for all.

 Clinical Research Pathways launched the program in Georgia with partners from Morehouse School of Medicine.
 We believe the program is an important step in the right direction—one that will give underrepresented populations access to clinical trials and help ensure that future medications better meet the needs of minority patients.

-We invite you to take that step with us by supporting Clinical Research Pathways and our health equity efforts on #GivingTuesday and in the months to come.
+We invite you to take that step with us by supporting Clinical Research Pathways and our health equity efforts in the months to come.